natarajan1993/Kubernetes-Notes/Common Commands.md

 - `kubectl delete svc <service_name>`
 - Can also use the `-f` flag to delete everything in a [[Pod Manifest]]
 	- `kubectl delete -f <mainfest_name>.yml`
+	- You can also chain multiple files in the same command like `kubectl delete -f deploy.yml -f svc.yml -f other.yml`

 #### `scale`
 - Use to scale the number of `Replicas` in the [[Deployment]]